mulderp/mulderp.github.com/_posts/2014-10-11-modules-for-graph-rendering.md

 ---
 [Graphs](http://en.wikipedia.org/wiki/Graph_(mathematics)) are about connected data.

-And, connections are useful: Look at Google graph for ranking keywords, Facebook or LinkedIn to see your social connections, or [yasiv](http://www.yasiv.com/) to explore connection between products at Amazon.
+And, connections are useful: Look at Google graph for ranking keywords, Facebook or LinkedIn to see your social connections, or [yasiv](http://www.yasiv.com/) to explore connections between products at Amazon.

 In the space of open-source graph modeling and rendering, the work by [Andrei Kaschcha](https://github.com/anvaka) is great.